 3. Willem-Alexander van Oranje and Máxima

-He is also know Prins Pils, which refers to his love of beer.
-But he is also famously sporty, skating the Elfstedentocht and (former) member of the international Olympic Committee.
+He is also known as Prins Pils, which refers to his love of beer.
+But he is also famously sporty, skating the Elfstedentocht and (former) member of the International Olympic Committee.

 Maxima, Queen of The Netherlands is the daughter of Jorge Zorreguieta, who was part of the government during the military dictatorship of Jorge Videla in Argentina.
 Her father was not therefore not invited to the marriage ceremony.

 Rutger Hauer is a Dutch actor born in 1944 who moved to Hollywood to pursue a successful international career.
 You might have seen him in Nighthawks, Blade Runner, Blind Fury, Flesh & Blood or Escape from Sobibor.